 We offer transportation options for hosts while their vehicle is being repaired.
 They should request these through their Turo claims specialist.

 Step 4: Repairs and financial obligations completed

 Turo will send the guest a detailed breakdown of damage costs and charge their payment card on file for any balance due.
-Charges will include the cost of repairs and a processing fee of up to $150.
-Either Turo or Intact will issue host payment for the repairs.
+If we’re unable to charge the card or otherwise collect payment from the guest for the outstanding balance, the account will be sent to collections.
+Charges will include the cost of repairs and a processing fee of up to CAD 150.